leggetth/Burp-Suite-Certified-Practitioner-Prep/notes/Essential Skills.md

-# Helpful things from Porstwigger
+# Helpful things from Portswigger

 ## Obfuscation